slimcoin-project/slm-pywallet/README.md

 Allows to look up addresses at the Cryptoid explorer.
 Prints out addresses for which transactions are found.

-Uses some code snippets from pypeerassets.
-License: BSD 3-clause (see LICENSE file) Requires Python3.
+Uses some code snippets from pypeerassets (https://github.com/PeerAssets/pypeerassets).
+License: BSD 3-clause (see LICENSE file)

+Requires Python 3.

 Usage: